gambitproject/gambit/doc/gui.efg.rst

-To create a new extensive game, select :menuselection:`File --> New --> Extensive game`, or click on the new extensive game icon .
+To create a new extensive game, select :menuselection:`File --> New --> Extensive game`, or click on the new extensive game icon.
 The extensive game created is a trivial game with two players, named by default :guilabel:`Player 1` and :guilabel:`Player 2`, with one node, which is both the root and terminal node of the game.